Smalik1203/ktscb/README.md

-# ClassBridge - School Management System
+# Krishnaveni Talent School - School Management System

 ## 📚 Project Overview

-ClassBridge is a comprehensive **React Native** school management system built with **Expo** and **Supabase**.
+Krishnaveni Talent School (KTS) is a comprehensive **React Native** school management system built with **Expo** and **Supabase**.
 It provides a unified platform for administrators, teachers, and students to manage academic activities, track attendance, monitor performance, and facilitate communication.

+**Brand**: "Mentored for Life"

 ### Key Highlights
 - **Multi-platform**: iOS, Android, and Web support via Expo